 Techniques of figure painting with an emphasis on the form, construction and gesture of the figure.
 Application of design principles.
 Prerequisite: ART 110 and 190.
+One lecture; Five lab.

 ART220.
 Ceramics III (3).

 Advanced study of clay building methods, glazing and firing techniques in development of individual style.
 Application of design principles.